andyh-bnb/wallet-portal/README.md

 # Wallet-Message-Portal

-A web app that send message between crypto wallet accounts.
+A web app that accept crypto donations.